Better to see Chapter 1 Introduction of Traffic Safety (2004)

 We follow common usage in indicating ages; age 20 means people with ages equal to or greater than 20 years, but less than 21 years.
 Strictly speaking, age 20 means those who have been alive for, on average, 20.5 years; 40-year olds are not quite twice as old as 20-year olds, which might come as good news to some!

-vehicle in motion, and its non-use generates an acceleration, albeit a negative
+to a vehicle in motion, and its non-use generates an acceleration, albeit a

-one, to a vehicle in motion.
-Indeed, it
+negative one, to a vehicle in motion.
+Indeed,

-must be applied to decelerate a vehicle at a lower level of deceleration than
+it must be applied to decelerate a vehicle at a lower level of deceleration

 not equipped with carburetors, which now constitute the majority of all

-enshrined in common usage, and will be used rather than the more technically
+also enshrined in common usage, and will be used rather than the more

-coherent term negative acceleration, although the negative and positive values
+technically coherent term negative acceleration, although the negative and

 It is assumed in the text that the driver sits on left side of the vehicle and that traffic drives on the right, as in America and Europe.
 Those from countries which drive on the left, including Japan, the UK, Ireland, Australia, and Hong Kong, should make the necessary transformation.